bonsthie/obsidian-vault/compiler/llvm/clang/clang_explain.md

 **note:** to get the most out of this guide, follow along with the source code open at your side and spot what’s happening in real time.
 **note:** i would not go into detail for `logging`, `error handeling`, `windows suppoort` and `objectif c specific` and this is manly a focus on c to remove some c++ overhead

-i've added links to the github source code in each function explanation title for convenience.
+i've added links to the github source code in each function explanation title for convenience. but i recomand clone the code and folowing with your editor of choice

 # **Driver-Level Setup**

 ## **clang\_main**

+* **set clang_main has the bottom of the stack**
 * **Setup bug report message**
 * On Windows, reopen any missing `stdin`/`stdout`/`stderr` handles to `NUL`
 * **Initialize all architecture targets** (x86, ARM, AArch64, etc.)